cyrsis/NewMacSetup2016/README.md

 # NewMacSetup2016

-Trying to set some road to making the MAC work in the way I want it to
+Trying to make a beginner guide the MAC work in the way I want it to

 1. Go to GetMacApps to get the thing u need right [here](http://www.getmacapps.com/)